Chinch-Bug/clangen-genemod/docs/dev/writing/localization.md

             "one": "one localized value",
             "many": "%{count} localized values"
         },
-        "english_key_keywords": "The leader, %{name}, endorses this message!"
+        "english_key_keywords": "The chief rabbit, %{name}, endorses this message!"
     }
 }
 ```